Story Skeleton—Pride & Prejudice

 Pulling Together

-Pulling together involves the couple’s response to the crisis, but because Austen weaves Darcy’s trials into the fabric of the rising action, this is really mostly about him.
+Pulling together involves the couple’s response to the crisis, but because Austen weaves Darcy’s trials into the fabric of the later rising action, the causality here belongs to him.

 The characters of Wickham and Mr. Darcy are set up as opposites.
-Wickham is good looking and charming and has good social skills, while Darcy seems haughty and awkward and is unable to communicate well.
+Wickham is good-looking and charming and has good social skills, while Darcy seems haughty and awkward and is unable to communicate well.
 But this novel is at least partly about appearances being deceptive.
-Darcy’s character turns out to be irreproachable while Wickham is a rogue who is not to be trusted.
+Darcy turns out to be irreproachable while Wickham is a rogue who is not to be trusted.

 Darcy’s third trial occurs when he arrives at Longbourn with Mr. Bingley to correct his earlier mistake.